Virtual keyboard wedge

 Serial ports are also know as RS-232, EIA-232 or COM ports.
-232key also works with virtual COM ports (RS-232 to USB converter as shown in photo below, Bluetooth Serial Port Profile (SPP), serial over Ethernet, etc.).
-See our FAQ or Wikipedia for further information on serial ports.
+232key also works with virtual COM ports, e.g. USB CDC (ACM) devices, RS-232 to USB converters (as shown in the photo below), scales which support the Bluetooth Serial Port Profile (SPP), many serial device servers, etc. See our FAQ or Wikipedia for further information on serial ports.

 Compatible with many balances, scales, barcode readers and other serial devices

 232key comes with many predefined profiles for popular devices.
 For devices which are not yet included, you can manually specify the interface parameters, terminator and even the regular expression used to match and capture data.

 Devices which may have serial connectivity: measuring instruments (scales and balances, digital calipers, etc.), microcontrollers, sensors, barcode readers and barcode apps with Bluetooth connectivity.

 As an example, we used a counting scale to count LEDs.

 After pressing the "Print" button on the scale, 232key typed the quantity

 (number of pieces) directly into a Google Docs spreadsheet

 If you're currently manually typing data into an application, you can also use it with 232key!
 The target application cannot tell the difference between an actual key pressed on the keyboard and a key "pressed" by 232key.
 The keystrokes sent by 232key will go to whatever application has focus at the time.